techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

   - My perfect day would be when everyone is save and free from death , disease , pain , sadness , hate,  spiritual and physical imperfection , poverty , unrighteousness.

-    IMAGINE how much potential we could use to really build eachother up and no longer use our potentials to kill destroy , hate or ruin eachother.
+    IMAGINE how much potential we could use to really build each other up and no longer use our potentials to kill destroy , hate or ruin each other.
 Wouldn't the sky become a closer limit?